BroFox86/solarized-espresso-soda/README.md

 You can customize the colours to your liking, overriding the ones provided by this theme or extending them.
 More info [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference).

-For example, the code below in the config.json file *(Preferences > Settings)* will change the comment colour to dark grey:
+For example, the code below in the config.json file *(Preferences > Settings)* will change the CSS tag colour to dark green:

 ```
 "editor.tokenColorCustomizations": {
   "textMateRules": [
     {
-      "scope": "comment, comment punctuation, comment.block.preprocessor",
+      "scope": ["entity.name.tag.css", "entity.name.tag.less"],
       "settings": {
-        "foreground": "#757575"
+        "foreground": "#61862F"
       }
     }
   ]